 When this happens, you can kiss those gas guzzlers goodbye!

 Automakers’ New Reality

-As battery technology rapidly improves, this crossover point is continually getting moved closer.
+As battery tech improves, this crossover point is moving closer.

-This means automakers will have to adapt to this new reality or be left behind.
+This means automakers will have to adapt to this new reality.

 Editor, Strategic Fortunes

 GCP Applied Technologies Inc. (NYSE: GCP) produces and sells specialty construction chemicals and specialty building materials.
 It is up 16% this morning on the news that it will be acquired by French manufacturing and materials company, Saint-Gobain for $2.3 billion.

 Mister Car Wash Inc. (NYSE: MCW) the operator of conveyorized car wash services across the US is up 14%.
 The move came after Zacks Investment Research upgraded the stock from a hold to a buy after the company updated its 2021 full year guidance last week.

 Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH), the cruises and entertainment company is up 11% along with several other travel stock today after doing poorly last week.
 The stocks are up despite the reintroduction of travel restrictions due to the new variant.